max31337/FlowForge/docs/BOOTSTRAP_SEEDING.md

 # FlowForge System Bootstrap & Seeding

-This document explains the comprehensive seeding and bootstrap system for FlowForge.
+This document explains the comprehensive seeding and bootstrap system for FlowForge, a fully operational multi-tenant Laravel application with Stancl Tenancy and Livewire.

 ## Overview